NicholasBottone/playground-limymu5u/markdowns/statement2-helloworld.md

 Let's jump right in and create your first program!
 It can seem a little bit overwhelming at first, but don't worry, you'll be guided through the process step by step.

+## The Goal

+The goal of the application that we about to write is very simple.
+We are going to create a Java class and method that will print a custom message back to the user after being run.
+A Java Class is a file containing multiple pieces of code.
+You can have many classes in an applications, but for this simple project, we'll just have one.
+A Java method is a script that the programmer can call to run a predefined set of tasks and procedures.
+We'll be creating a method that greets the user after running the command.

 ## Creating a class

 ```java